hanshoglund/vitry/manual.md

 \pagebreak

 ## Introduction
 Vitry is a functional programming language with an inline syntax and a simple, expressive type system.
 It is designed to simplify representation of compund musical structures.
 Vitry may be used for algorithmic composition or analysis.
-Its raison d'etre is generation of music notation, but it can also be used for general procesing of musical structures, or act as as a bridge between score writers and other media environments.

 Vitry includes a powerful model of standard musical notation.
 It performs no graphical rendering of music on its own, but it built for seamless integration with standard score-editing tools, such as [Sibelius](http://www.sibelius.com/) and [LilyPond](http://lilypond.org/).
 It also reads and generates standard file formats used for musical representation, such as MusicXML and standard MIDI files.